nkaraffa/Movie_Library/README.md

 Movie Management System:

-User Menu - Default view of the library will be the user screen Get a list of the available movies
+User Menu - Default view of the library will be the user screen
+    a.
+Get a list of the available movies
+    b.
 Query movies by genre
+    c.
 Selected movies logs will be printed to Text file for user (receipt) Admin Menu - Menu Selection Log-in
-Admin log-in menu and credentials check
+    1. Admin log-in menu and credentials check
+      a.
 Get a list of the available movies
+      b.
 Update movie data entries
+      c.
 Add new movie data entries
+      d.
 Delete movie data entries
+      e.
 Query movies by genre
-Admin log-in Error Menu (Incorrect Password)
+    2. Admin log-in Error Menu (Incorrect Password)